This post contains affiliate links. Please see our disclosure policy.

 How to Make this Easy Blueberry Sauce Step-by-Step:

 Step 1: Make the Blueberry Sauce.
-Add 2 cups of the blueberries to a medium saucepan with the sugar.
+Add the blueberries to a medium saucepan with the sugar and lemon zest.
 Cook for a few minutes so the berries release their juices.

 A pot of blueberry sauce cooking.

 Step 2: Continue making the Blueberry Sauce.
 Add a mixture of cornstarch, lemon juice, and warm water to the pot – this is your slurry to thicken things.
-Simmer for a few more minutes, then add the last 1/2 cup of blueberries – this adds a little texture to the sauce as these won’t break down as far.
-Cook a few minutes more – until the sauce holds for a second when you drag the spoon through the pot.
-Add a tablespoon or so of lemon zest at the end for extra flavor.
+Cook 1-2 minutes more – until the sauce coats the back of a spoon.
+Stir in the vanilla.

 A pot of cooked blueberry sauce.